by Tommy Hough

-Grim stuff, I know, especially considering Megan is of one of Mad Men's persistently nice and more giving characters.
-But given the show's current 1969 setting – and the knowledge the final season is underway, along with several less-than-subtle hints – I see the Mad Men writers concocting a nasty surprise, and even a nasty end for Megan.
+Grim stuff, especially considering Megan is of one of Mad Men's persistently nice and more giving characters.
+But given the show's current 1969 setting, and the knowledge the final season is underway, along with several less-than-subtle hints – I fear the Mad Men writers are concocting a nasty surprise, and even a nasty end for Megan.

 People have been speculating for years the series will end with Don's death.
 This has something to do with Don's apparent cartoon caricature falling from a high-rise through the opening titles, but I've never thought of that as any kind of intended foreshadowing.
-It's just a metaphor for the show and a clever title sequence, folks.
-That's all.
+It's just a metaphor for the show and a clever title sequence.